CHR. Did you meet with no other assault as you came?

 misery, and to mourn under their distress.

-So all that day they spent the time in nothing but sighs and bitter lamentations.
-The
+So all that day they spent the time in nothing but sighs and

 next night, she, talking with her husband